maj113/Angel6/README.md

 ## Introduction

-Discord bot written in Python, works with NextCord and PyCord, does **not** use slash commands, invoked with "~" or by mentioning the bo
+Discord bot written in Python, works with NextCord and PyCord, does **not** use slash commands, invoked with "~" or by mentioning the bot

 **Mostly usable as of v2.2.2, with ongoing improvements.**